Mohamed-Hagabdalla/Portfolio-Two/README.md

 - Below the seciton for updating the user's scores, there is an option for the user to have their results sent to them via email.
 - Allows them to have their results stored safely in their inbox, in case they ever need to refer back to their scores.
 - This can help them keep track of numerous attempts at the quiz, without having to remember the score of every game they have played.

+## Testing

+The navigation bar on the top right hand corner of the website was tested to ensure each link navigated to the correct section of the website.
+There were 3 links and each one navigates to a different section of the website.
+Each link navigates to its section with no problems.

+The website was tested for responsiveness for different screen sizes.
+One problem that occurred was the appearence of the website on the different devices.
+It did not appear exactly how it was meant to appear.

+## Validator Testing

+To ensure the HTML, CSS and JavaScript codes ran smoothly and had no errors, they were each tested for validation.
+Testing for each code and more information on how they were tested are explained below in more detail.

+1. HTML
+-  No errors were found when running the HTML code on the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)

+2. CSS
+- No errors were found when running the CSS code on the [CSS Validation Service](https://jigsaw.w3.org/css-validator/)